alwil/best-code-practices/README.md

 ## References

-The materials in this repositry make use of the following sources:
+The materials in this repository make use of the following sources:

 - The Turing Way - [Guide for Reproducible Research](https://the-turing-way.netlify.app/reproducible-research/reproducible-research.html)
 - Utrecht University - [Best Practices In Writing Reproducible Code](https://utrechtuniversity.github.io/workshop-computational-reproducibility/docs/)